Can a store clerk use force to detain a suspected shoplifter?

 Answer:

-A store employee must have probable cause to detain a suspected shoplifter.
-To establish probable cause and prevent false arrest claims, the following steps are recommended for the store employee/owner:
+A store employee must have probable cause to detain someone they suspect of shoplifting.
+To establish probable cause and avoid false arrest claims, the employee should:

-3. Witnessing the shoplifter concealing or carrying away your merchandise
+3. Witness the person concealing or carrying away the merchandise.

-5. Witnessing the shoplifter failing to pay for the merchandise
+5. Witness the person failing to pay for the merchandise.

-6. Approaching the shoplifter outside of the store
+6. Approach the person outside of the store.

-The amount of force used to detain a suspect should be reasonable, which will depend on the facts and circumstances in each case.
-The merchant may use a reasonable amount of non-deadly force when and only when that force is necessary to protect himself or herself, or to prevent the escape of the person being detained or the loss of his or her property.
-If the customer is cooperative, very young, very old, or frail then no force should be necessary.
-Professional loss prevention agents should be trained in the concept of the Use of Force Continuum, which applies different levels of force depending on the situation involved.
-Lawful force can escalate to a reasonable level and then ease as the situation calms.
-Handcuffs are sometimes used to restrain violent or aggressive shoplifters when escape and employee or customer injury is a true possibility, but should be used skillfully.
-Loss prevention agents must be properly trained in the use of handcuffs.
+The force used to detain a suspect must be reasonable, depending on the circumstances.
+A merchant can use a reasonable amount of non-deadly force only when necessary to protect themselves or to prevent the escape of the person being detained or the loss of property.
+If the customer is cooperative, very young, very old, or frail, no force should be necessary.
+Loss prevention agents should be trained in the Use of Force Continuum, which allows for varying levels of force based on the situation.
+Handcuffs may be used for violent or aggressive shoplifters when there is a risk of escape or injury, but they should be applied skillfully.
+Proper training in the use of handcuffs is essential for loss prevention agents.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.